 - Expand Mobile Integrated Health to be inclusive of aging disabilities, mental health professionals, and prevention programs.
 Continue to partner with King County District Court for the continued operations of Community Court in Redmond.

-- Build robust network of services to provide referrals after individual contact for mental health, substance abuse, housing and other human services needs.
+- Build robust network of services to provide referrals after individual contact for mental health, substance abuse, housing and other human service needs.

 - Reduction in low acuity calls through the Mobile Integrated Health (MIH) allowing EMS providers to triage clients in their homes during non-emergent times, reducing call volume and hospital admittance.